telerik/maui-docs/controls/barcode/2d-barcodes/barcode-qrcode-overview.md

 ## Example

-The following example demonstrates a RadBarcode with an applied QR Code symbology:
+The following example demonstrates a Barcode with an applied QR Code symbology:

 ```XAML
 <telerikBarcode:RadBarcode x:Name="barcode"